-With all engagement rings, you should be cautious when wearing your ring to make sure you keep it in tip-top shape but know that some styles are more fragile than others.
+With all engagement rings, you should be cautious when wearing your ring to make sure you keep it in tip-top shape.
+However, some engagement ring styles are more fragile than others.
 Also, because the diamonds are secured with these raised beads, the band will not be as smooth as a channel setting would be.
-If this is something you think will bother you, we recommend going with something like our Petite Windsor Ring that features channel-set accent diamonds.
+If this is something you think will bother you, we recommend going with an engagement ring like our Petite Windsor Ring which features channel-set accent diamonds.

 If you are looking at a pavé style band, we highly recommend knowing your ring size before purchasing, to avoid any trouble with resizing later on.
 In general, you want to avoid resizing, but with some styles, it is easier than others.
-And remember, if you do need resizing done on your new pave engagement ring, Clean Origin offers a 100-day complimentary resizing policy.
+If you do need resizing done on your new pavé engagement ring, look for a company with a generous return policy.

-Celebrities with Pavé Settings
+Celebrities with Pavé Engagement Rings

 There’s no wonder why pavé engagement rings are popular among many brides.
 Many celebrities have been known to wear this style as well!